-The consolidated financial statements of NSPT as at 30 June 2021 comprises the consolidated group consisting of the parent entity and subtrusts.
+The consolidated financial statements of NSPT comprises the consolidated group consisting of the parent entity and sub-trusts.

 Subsidiaries

 Subsidiaries are all entities over which the Group has control.
 The Group controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through the power to direct the activities of the entity.
 Consolidation of a subsidiary begins when the Group obtains control over the subsidiary and ceases when the Group loses control.
 The acquisition method of accounting is used to account for business combinations (see note 2 (g)).